utiasSTARS/enav-planetary-dataset/README.md

 ![enav_ros](https://media.giphy.com/media/YlBFpSSD9qxbCCCpyp/giphy.gif)

 Lastly, this dataset also includes four different aerial maps of the test environment at a resolution of 0.2 meters per pixel: color, elevation, slope magnitude and slope orientation maps.
 Every map is georeferenced and is available in a `.tif` format.
-Tools to import them in ROS as a single [grid_map](https://github.com/ANYbotics/grid_map) message are also included:
+Tools to load them in Python or import them in ROS as a single [grid_map](https://github.com/ANYbotics/grid_map) message are also included:

 ![enav_maps](https://media.giphy.com/media/j4w8J6OvbReBvQyqn0/giphy.gif)